mbwilding/BinaryDifference/README.md

 # BinaryDifference
+Compares two files and gives you the variance per address/data in hex values.
-Only works with files of the same size under 2GB
+Only works with files of the same size under 2GB.